-As part of the 2026 MTEF process, government departments and public institutions must prioritise interventions in support of the mid-term targets of the MTDP 2024-2029.
-Given that Strategic Priority 1: Driving Inclusive Growth and Job Creation is the apex focus of the MTDP, this should be given priority within budget submissions.
+As part of the 2026 MTEF process, departments must prioritise interventions in support of the mid-term targets of the MTDP 2024-2029.
+Given that Strategic Priority 1: Driving Inclusive Growth and Job Creation is the apex focus of MTDP, this should be given priority focus within budget submissions.
 Conversely, those components of the baseline that are no longer reflected in the MTDP should be considered for TARS reductions.